Skip to Content

 • passport, or

-• if the client is an Aboriginal person or Torres Strait Islander, and none of the above are available, a written estimate of age as recognised by an incorporated Aboriginal organisation or Land Council.
+• if the client is an Aboriginal and/or Torres Strait Islander person, and none of the above are available, a written estimate of age as recognised by an registered Aboriginal organisation (RAO) or Local Aboriginal Land Council (LALC).

-Elderly Aboriginal and Torres Strait Islander clients must also provide documents that confirm their Aboriginality.
+Elderly Aboriginal and/or Torres Strait Islander clients must also provide acceptable evidence to confirm their Aboriginality.

 3. Aboriginality

-Aboriginal people and Torres Strait Islanders are entitled to the range of services available to all eligible clients.
+Aboriginal and/or Torres Strait Islander people are entitled to the range of services available to all eligible clients.
 In addition, they may choose to:

 • Take up their entitlement in public housing to one extra bedroom to help them meet their family responsibilities (this is subject to availability).